-The Dufferin Tiara belongs to the Anglo-Irish Marquess Dufferin & Ava.
-The Tiara was commissioned in the 1860s for the wife of the first Marquess, and has subsequently been worn by Marchionesses of Dufferin at grand events.
-The Tiara is composed of large diamond shamrocks over a diamond base with pear-shaped pearls over diamond floral clusters.
+Belonging to the Anglo-Irish Marquess Dufferin & Ava, the Dufferin Tiara was commissioned in the 1860s for the wife of the first Marquess, and has subsequently been worn by Marchionesses of Dufferin at grand events.
+It is composed of large diamond shamrocks over a diamond base with pear-shaped pearls over diamond floral clusters.

 Harriet, Marchioness of Dufferin & Ava, was the wife of the 1st Marquess, who was Viceroy of India and Governor General of Canada in the 1870s.
 She is best known for her charity work for women in British India, and gives her name to the famous Lady Dufferin Hospital in Karachi.
 She wore the tiara at many occasions during the course of her colonial life, at grand receptions, balls, and for official portraits.